Knowing how to best feed your dog to ensure optimal health is not always straightforward. Owners generally find it hard to decide:

 Read on to learn a little more about best feeding practices.

 Typically, the frequency of feeding will depend on the dog’s age.
 As a rule of thumb, we feed young puppies very regularly; at least four times a day.
 This is because they have small stomachs and are less able to regulate their blood sugars.
 Once pups reach about three months of age, we should be able to increase the portion they are given and taper their feedings down to three times daily.
 It is at six-month-old that it is usually advised that dogs are offered two meals and these should be given in the morning and evening.
 Some owners are comfortable continuing this pattern lifelong, while others may choose to go on to feed their dogs once a day.
+For an in depth guide for feeding puppies read our Puppy Feeding Guide blog piece.

 Many small lap dogs are picky eaters as adults and will only want to eat once a day.
-However, a larger dog who is active may well need a couple of meals a day to keep them fueled.
+However, a larger dog who is active may well need a couple of meals a day to keep them fuelled.
 This is especially true for working dogs and those who get a lot of exercise.
 Listen to your dog; they will soon let you know if they are hungry!

 Every Pooch & Mutt diet has a feeding guideline which can be found on the packaging as well as online.
 The guideline takes into consideration the nutrient profile and calorie content of the food, as well as the dogs weight and age.